 Scientific investigations of homeopathy

+Now that I’ve spent your reading time explaining the utter implausibility of homeopathy, researchers have wasted money and effort to debunk homeopathy scientifically and clinically.
 There have been numerous large systematic reviews that have examined whether homeopathy has any clinical effectiveness.
 Here are some of them:

 - Homeopathy: what does the “best” evidence tell us?
 The researchers concluded: “The findings of currently available Cochrane reviews of studies of homeopathy do not show that homeopathic medicines have effects beyond placebo.”